Serbian poetry: Epic poetry

 Serbian epic poetry is a form of epic poetry created by Serbs originating in today's Serbia, Bosnia and Herzegovina, Croatia, North Macedonia and Montenegro.
 The main cycles were composed by unknown Serb authors between the 14th and 19th centuries.
 They are largely concerned with historical events and characters and personages.
 The instrument in performing the Serbian epic is the Gusle.

 Modern

 Modernist tendencies in Serbian poetry can be traced back to early Realist writings in the 19th century.
 Lasting until the end of the First World War, it is often referred to as the “Golden age of Serbian literature“.

 Serbian modernist poets were influenced by French Literature.

 Contemporary

 Contemporary Serbian poetry includes works written since the end of the Second World War until present day.
 Early contemporary literature was under heavy influence of the Communist ideology.
 After the Tito–Stalin split, poets returned to their unique writing styles.
 The last decades of the 20th century were marked by darker, more pessimistic motives coming from the ongoing crises in Yugoslavia, but also the modern world as a whole.

-Serbian poetry of the 21st century is very diverse, encompassing various genres and themes.